cjolowicz/cookiecutter-hypermodern-python/README.rst

 - Security audit with Bandit_ and Safety_
 - Git hook management with pre-commit_
 - Check documentation examples with xdoctest_
-- Generate API documentation with autodoc_, napoleon_, and sphinx-autodoc-typehints_
+- Generate API documentation with autodoc_ and napoleon_

 The template supports Python 3.6, 3.7, and 3.8.